DiamondDat/learning_ajax/README.md

 * Sending user input(which can contain unknown characters), POST is more robust and secure than GET.

 ## AJAX - Server Response
 * onreadystatechange: Defines a function to be called when the readyState property changes
-* readyState	      : Holds the status of the XMLHttpRequest.
+* readyState: Holds the status of the XMLHttpRequest.
-  0: request not initialized
+    * 0: request not initialized
-  1: server connection established
+    * 1: server connection established
-  2: request received
+    * 2: request received
-  3: processing request
+    * 3: processing request
-  4: request finished and response is ready
+    * 4: request finished and response is ready

 * status:
   200: "OK"